Petr Kellner: Death

 Kellner died on 27 March 2021 in an Airbus AS350 B3 helicopter crash, while heliskiing in Alaska's backcountry near Knik Glacier, 50 mile east of Anchorage, along with four other people.
 The helicopter crashed into a mountain between Metal Creek and Grasshopper Valley at about 5500 ft, 10 or 15 feet (3 or 4 m) from the top of the ridge, and rolled some 800 or 900 feet (240 or 270 m) downhill.
 The missing helicopter was reported to the authorities two hours after the tracking signal stopped.
 According to the preliminary report, GPS data show the helicopter hovered at a low altitude and speed (about one knot, about 1 mph), maneuvering over the ridge in the last three minutes of the flight.
 It crashed at about 18:35 AKDT.
-According to court filings, Kellner survived the crash but “died while waiting for rescue”.